Swaroop-V/CorpConnect/README.md

 📃 License:

-This project is private project.
+This project is a private project.
 Unauthorized commercial use or reproduction is not permitted without permission.